reactjs/react.dev/src/content/learn/typescript.md

 <Intro>

 TypeScript is a popular way to add type definitions to JavaScript codebases.
-Out of the box, TypeScript [supports JSX](/learn/writing-markup-with-jsx) and you can get full React support by adding [`@types/react-dom`](https://www.npmjs.com/package/@types/react-dom) to your project.
+Out of the box, TypeScript [supports JSX](/learn/writing-markup-with-jsx) and you can get full React Web support by adding [`@types/react`](https://www.npmjs.com/package/@types/react) and [`@types/react-dom`](https://www.npmjs.com/package/@types/react-dom) to your project.

 </Intro>